llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

               compilation mode, the related diagnostics are disabled.
         * Source-to-source mode:
-            * Occurrences of the `present` or `no_create` clause produce a compile-time error diagnostic by default.
-The purpose of the diagnostic is to ensure the user is aware that the translation includes the `present` or `no_alloc` map type modifier because it is unlikely to be supported yet by foreign OpenMP compilers.
+            * Occurrences of the `present` or `no_create` clause produce compile-time error diagnostics by default.
+The purpose of the diagnostics is to ensure the user is aware that the OpenMP translation includes the `present` or `no_alloc` map type modifier because it is unlikely to be supported yet by foreign OpenMP compilers.
-            * The diagnostic is actually the warning enabled by `-Wopenacc-omp-map-present` or `-Wopenacc-omp-map-no-alloc`, which is enabled and treated as an error by default in source-to-source mode.
+            * The diagnostics are actually warnings enabled by `-Wopenacc-omp-map-present` or `-Wopenacc-omp-map-no-alloc`, which is enabled and treated as an error by default in source-to-source mode.